jaredhendrickson13/pfsense-api/README.md

 The REST API designed to effortlessly incorporate HATEOAS using HAL (Hypertext Application Language) standards, complemented by a few custom enhancements.
 As you receive a response, you'll find handy links to related resources, making navigation a breeze and granting swift access to additional, relevant information.
-This prevents the need for applications to hardcode URLs for related items.
-The API responses provide these links conveniently, maintaining a friendly and standardized structure aligned with HAL standards.
+This reduces the need for applications to hardcode URLs for related items.

 ### Custom links